linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 # Summary

 [summary]: #summary
-This project proposes a new application that can be used to exercise various features of Linkerd to test for conformance.
-This includes features that cover non-trivial cases of communication that involve the data plane.
-This application exercises various topologies and protocols that could surface issues around gRPC streaming, websockets, MySQL and Redis.
-The project also introduces a new test suite that makes use of this application (as data plane) for conformance validation, i.e, if Linkerd is configured to work correctly with a given k8s cluster.
+This project proposes a new test suite that shall be used for conformance validation.
+The new test suite shall be used to validate non-trivial network communication (HTTP, gRPC, websocket) among stateless and stateful workloads in the Linkerd data plane.
+The correctness of the interaction between the Linkerd control plane and the Kubernetes API Server will also be tested.
+This shall be done by carrying out extensive e2e tests of linkerd features using a sample distributed application (data plane).

 # Problem Statement (Step 1)